TCBL/tcbl-user-data-manager/README.md

 In this scenario, you already have an HTTP server installed which provides the TLS certificate and serves some contents.
 We have to configure the HTTP server to act as a reverse proxy, which means requests will be forwarded to another URL.
 We take Apache 2.4 as HTTP server, because that's the one used on the TCBL test and production servers.
+Our application uses AJP in stead of HTTP for communication with the proxy because then it pretends to be part of the HTTP (proxy) server.
+It is more efficient and automatically takes care of rewrites, header passing, etc.

 The set-up is:
-* Our app listens on `http://localhost:8444/usermanager`.
+* Our app listens on `ajp://127.0.0.1:8445/usermanager`.
-* Apache redirects requests originating from `/usermanager` to `http://localhost:8444/usermanager`
+* Apache redirects requests originating from `/usermanager` to `http://127.0.0.1:8445/usermanager`

 For example, on the test server, this means that requests to `https://tcblsso2.ilabt.imec.be:8443/usermanager` reach our app.